 Gloucester County, NJ

 Jefferson Health delivers state of the art healthcare services to patients throughout the Delaware Valley and southern New Jersey.
-Jefferson (Philadelphia University + Thomas Jefferson University) provides more than 8,400 full and part-time students from nearly 40 states and 40 countries with 21st century professional education.
+Jefferson (Philadelphia University + Thomas Jefferson University) provides more than 8,400 students from nearly 40 states and 40 countries with 21st century professional education.
 Combined, we have over 30,000 employees.